 A new year means new legislation and regulations for employers with operations in California.
-Prepared by Kate Gold, partner in the Los Angeles office, and Alexis Burgess, associate in the Los Angeles office, this four-part series will take a look at some of the new laws and regulation affecting private employers doing business in California.
+This four-part series will take a look at some of the new laws and regulation affecting private employers doing business in California.
 Today we look at new laws and regulations in California dealing with immigrant protections & leaves, accommodations and benefits.

 Retaliation.
 AB 263 prohibits an employer from using immigration law to retaliate against employees who assert protected rights under the Labor Code.
 Employers who do so, e.g., by contacting or threatening to contact immigration authorities about the immigration status of a current, former, or prospective employee or their family members, will face various penalties, including suspension of certain business licenses, and may face civil action from affected employees.